Thank you for entering!

 We may use it on the air, the web or at the Showcase Concert and in any other materials related to Minnesota Varsity.

-How do I write for flute or piccolo, clarinet, and alto saxophone?
+How do I write for violin, cello and piano?

 For advice on writing for these instruments, tutorial videos are available here.

 My birthday is coming up soon.
 Am I too old/young to enter?